The dark secrets of leadership that no-one talks about.

 If you never get your hands dirty, your team won’t respect you.
 If you get your hands dirty all the time, your team will kick back and applaud you (while watching you do the work).

-Here’s another military story:
+Here’s another military leadership hack:

 When the sun was shining, our terrain vehicles were functional, and everyone had had something to eat, then I made sure not to lift a finger.
 I allowed my team to do their job while I focused on planning, coaching, and listening.